Thin Film Batteries

 This particular solid-state battery has a much lower manufacturing cost but still maintains the benefits that solid-state batteries can bring.
 In order to fabricate one of these batteries, PVD may be used to deposit a thin film of cathode material onto the current collector – this is usually done via magnetron sputtering of a lithium polymer.
 An electrolyte must then be deposited followed by lithium to act as the anode.

-This process can be done fully automated and all done under the protective inert atmosphere of a glovebox.
+This process can be done fully automated and all done under the protective inert atmosphere of a glovebox to avoid any contamination that could affect the efficiency of the fabricated battery.

 Thin Film Battery FAQs

-A thin film battery is a type of solid-state battery that uses thin layers (typically micrometers or even nanometers thick) of materials to store and deliver electrical energy.
-These batteries are designed with deposited thin films of electrode and electrolyte materials on a substrate, often using methods like Physical Vapor Deposition (PVD) or Chemical Vapor Deposition (CVD).
+A thin film battery is a type of solid-state battery that uses thin layers (typically micrometres or even nanometres thick) of materials to store and deliver electrical energy.
+These batteries are designed with deposited thin films of electrode and electrolyte materials on a substrate, often using methods like Physical Vapour Deposition (PVD) or Chemical Vapour Deposition (CVD).

 They’re compact, lightweight, and can be integrated into microelectronic devices, wearables, medical implants, smart cards, and Internet of Things (IoT) devices.